christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

-to realize works on paper, and constructed his own output devices, including a mechanical 'turtle' that could steer itself across a paper surface, and, most ambitious of all, a prototype painting machine that could apply color directly using brushes.[^cohen2002] Cohen was able to execute large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to copy them.[^cohen1994]
+to realize works on paper, and constructed his own output devices, including a mechanical 'turtle' that could steer itself across a paper surface, and, most ambitious of all, a prototype painting machine that could apply color directly using brushes.[^cohen2002] Cohen executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to replicate them.[^cohen1994]

-Cohen had artistic intentions beyond AARON's finished works.
-He became attuned to the wonder of experiencing his creation *create,* and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] In the 1990s, Cohen discovered economical alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery shows.
-One time, as Cohen delivered a lecture, the audience's reaction to an auditorium-sized projection of AARON making images suggested that a live performance on screen was the superior medium.
+Cohen had artistic ambitions far beyond AARON's finished works.
+He became attuned to the wonder of experiencing his creation *create,* and installed his printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] In the 1990s, Cohen discovered economical alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery shows.
+One time, as Cohen was delivering a lecture, his audience's reaction to an auditorium-sized projection of AARON making images suggested that a live performance on screen was the superior medium.
 At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that moment.[^cohen2002]

 <!-- Screening -->